sseefried/lambdalog/drafts/docker-build-scripts.markdown

 Constrast this with what would happen if you weren't using snapshots.
 Except for those among us with monk-like patience, no one is going to going to run their build script from scratch when it fails an hour and a half into building.
-Of course, we'll try our best to put the system back into the state it was in before we try to build the component that failed last time.
-We might delete a directory or run a <code>make clean</code>.
-But we might not have perfect understanding of the component we're trying to build.
+Naturally, we'll try our best to put the system back into the state it was in before we try to build the component that failed last time. e.g. we might delete a directory or run a <code>make clean</code>.

+However, we might not have perfect understanding of the component we're trying to build.
 It might have a complicated <code>Makefile</code> that puts files in places on the file system which we are unaware of.
 The only way to be *truly* sure is to revert to a snapshot.

 ## Using Docker for snapshotted build scripts